 Radiation monitoring devices and radiation-monitoring services are provided free of charge to all students.
 Students MUST wear their STUDENT radiation monitoring device during clinical assignments, simulations and in laboratory practice.
 This radiation monitoring device must be worn for educational assignments ONLY.
 The radiation monitoring device is to be worn at the collar and outside the lead apron during fluoroscopic procedures.
 Student radiation monitoring devices are not to be taken home.
 They are to be left in the classroom before leaving.
 Loss of a radiation monitoring device should be reported to the Program Director as soon as possible.

-Radiation monitoring devices will be changed monthly or quarterly, depending on the Radiology Department policy.
+Radiation monitoring devices will be changed quarterly (in the event of pregnancy, additional fetal monitoring device will changed monthly).
 Within 30 days following receipt of the exposure reports, school faculty will bring the report to class.
 Exposure reports will be reviewed and the student is required to initial the monthly / quarterly report to acknowledge their monthly exposure level.